MUSC Bulletin | College of Medicine

 - Attendance at all lectures scheduled for CiM, Research Topics, and all other invited speakers/guests

 Evaluation of the Blocks and Themes: You will be given the opportunity to evaluate the overall blocks, themes and the teachers within each theme using the on-line E*Value system.
 The Dean’s Office will notify all students via email when these required evaluations become available.
 E*Value evaluations and comments are anonymous, but the software used in the course and faculty evaluation administration permits us to know which students have completed the evaluations.
 Students who do not complete the theme and faculty evaluations cannot be considered for Block Honors Designation.

 Honors Designation in Blocks: You may achieve Honors Designation in each of the seven blocks by the following achievement:

-- 100% completion of all academic and professional obligations required of the block by the end of the grading period (day of the block exam).
+- 100% completion of all academic and professional obligations required of the deadline

-A record of your Block Honor Designations will be maintained in the Dean’s Office for inclusion in scholarship and/or research applications, consideration of AOA designation or other honors, and for documentation within your Dean’s letter (MSPE) which is an important component of your residency application packet.
+A record of your Block Honor Designations will be maintained in the Dean’s Office for inclusion in scholarship and/or research applications, consideration of AOA designation or other honors, and for documentation within the Dean’s letter (MSPE) which is an important component of each student’s residency application packet.

 Remediation of Failed Theme and Demonstration of Competency:

 At the end of each semester you will receive a grade for each of the longitudinal themes (e.g. SF, ME, HR, and FPC).
 If your overall average falls between 60% and 70% in one or more themes you will be given the opportunity to remediate the failed theme(s) prior to the start of the next academic semester.
 The overall remediation exam will include an exam from each of the blocks that contributed to the failure.